elastic/kibana/src/plugins/data/public/public.api.md

 import * as Rx from 'rxjs';
 import { SavedObject } from 'src/core/server';
 import { SavedObject as SavedObject_3 } from 'src/core/public';
+import { SavedObjectReference as SavedObjectReference_2 } from 'src/core/types';
 import { SavedObjectsClientContract } from 'src/core/public';
 import { Search } from '@elastic/elasticsearch/api/requestParams';
 import { SearchResponse } from 'elasticsearch';